 The Wildlife National Parks & Zoos In Kerala are worth visiting which protect several nationally important animal species and biotic communities.

 Aralam Wildlife Sanctuary: This 55 sq. km.
-Wildlife sanctuary in Kannur offers many activities for their visitors.
+Wildlife Sanctuary in Kannur offers many activities for its visitors.
 It is home to an array of exotic flora and fauna which is endemic to Western Ghats.
 Visitors can spot wildlife like Nilgiri Tahr, Elephant, Hanuman Langur, sambar, spotted deer, gaur, barking deer and Malabar giant squirrel.
 It is also an ideal place to enjoy trekking, coracle boating, nature walks and bamboo rafting.
 People also love to stay in the tree houses of this sanctuary.
 This area is surrounded by semi-evergreen and tropical forests.
 You need to travel almost 35 kilometres from Tholassery in order to reach Aralam Wildlife Sanctuary.
 Permission: 0490 2413160.

-Chimmini Wildlife Sanctuary: If you plan a trip to Thrissur, never forget to visit the Chimmini Wildlife Sanctuary which almost 37 kilometres from the city.
+Chimmini Wildlife Sanctuary: If you plan a trip to Thrissur, never forget to visit the Chimmini Wildlife Sanctuary which is almost 37 kilometres from the city.
 It is worth visiting this sanctuary because of its rich flora and fauna.
 Besides, this picnic spot offers excellent trekking options.
-No doubt, visitors can enjoy mind-blowing experience in this wildlife sanctuary.
+No doubt, visitors can enjoy a mind-blowing experience in this wildlife sanctuary.
 Permission: 0480 3209234.

-Neyyar Wildlife Sanctuary: Just visit Neyyar Wildlife Sanctuary not only to watch exotic flora and fauna, but also to enjoy amazing trekking.
+Neyyar Wildlife Sanctuary: Just visit Neyyar Wildlife Sanctuary not only to watch exotic flora and fauna but also to enjoy amazing trekking.
 This wildlife sanctuary spreads across 12000 hectares of riffling landscape.
-The famous Agasthyakoodam peak also locates at this sanctuary which is above 1868 meters above sea level.
+The famous Agasthyakoodam peak is also located at this sanctuary which is above 1868 meters above sea level.
 This wildlife sanctuary is around 20 kilometres from Thiruvananthapuram.
 Permission: 0471 2360762.

 Parambikulam Wildlife Sanctuary: You can reach this sanctuary by travelling around 110 kilometres from Palakkad.
 Spread across more than 285 sq. km, visitors can spot many rare wild animals here.
-You will love to watch the striking hill ranges at this sanctuary which located at a height of 300 to 1438 meters above sea level.
+You will love to watch the striking hill ranges at this sanctuary which is located at a height of 300 to 1438 meters above sea level.
 Kannimari, the oldest teak tree in the state is also in this area.
-It is interesting to know that the temperature at this region vary from 150C to 320C.
-Visitors to Parambikulam Wildlife Sanctuary also involve in boating or cruising at the Parambikulam Reservoir.
+It is interesting to know that the temperature in this region varies from 150C to 320C.
+Visitors to Parambikulam Wildlife Sanctuary are also involved in boating or cruising at the Parambikulam Reservoir.
 Permission: 0491 2556393.

 Peechi-Vazhani Wildlife Sanctuary: Visiting the oldest wildlife reserve in Kerala can be a wonderful experience for you.
-This sanctuary established in the year 1958 that spread around the reservoirs of Peechi and Vazhani.
+This sanctuary was established in the year 1958 and spread around the reservoirs of Peechi and Vazhani.
 This wildlife sanctuary is around 20 kilometres east of Thrissur.
 Permission: 0487 2699017.

-Periyar Wildlife Sanctuary: Spread across to 777 sq. km, Periyar Wildlife Sanctuary is among the best and attractive natural wildlife reserves in the world.
+Periyar Wildlife Sanctuary: Spread across 777 sq. km, Periyar Wildlife Sanctuary is among the best and attractive natural wildlife reserves in the world.
 Lying near the plantations, it is a rich jungle where you can spot many wild animals.
 In fact, almost 360 sq. km of this sanctuary covers evergreen thick forest.
 This sanctuary has been a Tiger Reserve in the country since 1978.
-The best advantage of visiting this tourist attraction is that one can watch many exotic animals at close quarters here.
+The best advantage of visiting this tourist attraction is that one can watch many exotic animals in close quarters.
 Enjoy beholding wildlife in this sanctuary from the safety and comfort of a boat on the lovely Periyar Lake.
 Permission: 04869 222027.

 Shenduruney Wildlife Sanctuary: Famous for its rich biodiversity, Shenduruney Wildlife Sanctuary is almost 66 kilometres from Kollam.
-This sanctuary is on the either side of the lovely Shenduruney River.
+This sanctuary is on either side of the lovely Shenduruney River.
 The Shenduruney forest has been declared as a wildlife sanctuary in 1984.
 It got its name from a common species of tree named Chenkurunji.
 The mixed moist deciduous forests in the region spread across more than 100 sq. km of hilly landscape.
-There is an artificial lake in the middle of it built across the Kulathupuzha and henduruney rivers by the Parappara Dam.
+There is an artificial lake in the middle of it built across the Kulathupuzha and Henduruney rivers by the Parappara Dam.
 Permission: 0475 2344600.

-Wayanad Wildlife Sanctuary: This wildlife sanctuary divided into two sanctuaries namely Muthunga in the south side and Tholpetty in the north.
+Wayanad Wildlife Sanctuary: This wildlife sanctuary is divided into two sanctuaries namely Muthunga on the south side and Tholpetty on the north.
 Located almost 18 kilometres west of Sulthan Batheri, Wayanad Wildlife Sanctuary is spread across around 344.33 sq. km.
 This sanctuary is established in 1973.
 You can reach this picnic spot by travelling around 15 kilometres from Mananthavadi.
-It is also adjacent to the protected area network of Mudumalai of Tamil Nadu on the South east and Nagarhole and Bandipur of Karnataka on the northeast.
+It is also adjacent to the protected area network of Mudumalai of Tamil Nadu on the Southeast and Nagarhole and Bandipur of Karnataka on the northeast.
 Permission: Muthunga – 04936 271010, Tholpetty – 04935 250853.

-Kerala is blessed with a few great wildlife National Parks & Zoos.
+Kerala is blessed with a few great wildlife National Parks and zoos.
 The main national parks in the state are:

-Eravikulam National Park: Locates in the Devikulam Taluk, this national park is almost 15 kilometres away from Munnar.
+Eravikulam National Park: Located in the Devikulam Taluk, this national park is almost 15 kilometres away from Munnar.
 This 97 sq. km park is home to the rare species of Nilgiri Tahr.
 Anamudi, the highest peak in South India (2695 m above sea level) is also located in its southern area.
 Permission: 04865 231587.

-Thrissur: The zoo in Thrissur established in 1885 spread over around 5.5 hectors of land in the town area.
+Thrissur: The zoo in Thrissur was established in 1885 and spread over around 5.5 hectares of land in the town area.
 The zoo compound also has a beautiful botanical garden, zoological garden, Natural History Museum and an Art Museum.
 Visitors can watch around 315 animals in this museum in 46 species.
-People love to visit this place not only to watch its outstanding animal species but also to enjoy different art work and antiques.
+People love to visit this place not only to watch its outstanding animal species but also to enjoy different artwork and antiques.
 You can enjoy an array of antiques and other unique things in the Art Museum.
 Enjoy a wide range of specimens of various kinds of animals in the Natural History Museum.